 This course is a capstone culmination of all previous courses by giving the student opportunity to learn in a supervised field experience.
 The process will include seminars, small group experiences, research papers, written verbatim work and lectures by professional resource persons.
 The settings may include, but not be limited to, prisons, mental health clinics, mental hospitals, general hospitals, and community and church related counseling centers.

 Offered by arrangement.

-Prerequisite: SO101, PS102, PS114, PS201, PS202, PS225, PS311, PS321, PS346, PS404, or Approval of the Psychology Department Chair
+Prerequisite: PS102, PS201, PS225, PS321, PS404, PS114, PS202, PS311, PS346, and the Psychology Department Chair approval.